KonuTech/gfk_ml_ops_data_analyst/README.md

 > * Kolmogorov-Smirnov (KS)
 > * Conditional Demographic Disparity in Labels (CDDL)
 >
-> Of the eight pre-training bias metrics, the first two
+> "Of the eight pre-training bias metrics, the first two
 > can detect negative bias, whereas the next five are agnostic
 > to which class is advantaged or disadvantaged.
 The last one
-> is positive.
+> is positive."
 > #### [SOURCE](https://pages.awscloud.com/rs/112-TZM-766/images/Fairness.Measures.for.Machine.Learning.in.Finance.pdf)

 **Post-Trainng Metrics**

-> At this stage we have computed the pre-training metrics and
+> "At this stage we have computed the pre-training metrics and
 > we may also have rebalanced the sample to address any class
 > imbalances that may exist.
 After training the ML model, we
-> then compute the following bias metrics.
+> then compute the following bias metrics."
 > * Difference in positive proportions in predicted labels (DPPL)
 > * Disparate Impact (DI)
 > * Difference in conditional outcomes (DCO)